sneakers-the-rat/infrastructure/_sections/2_2_federation.md

 Federated systems consist of *distributed*, *heterogeneous*, and *autonomous* agents that implement some minimal agreed-upon standards for mutual communication and (co-)operation.
 Federated databases[^federatedterm] were proposed in the early 1980's {% cite heimbignerFederatedArchitectureInformation1985 %} and have been developed and refined in the decades since as an alternative to either centralization or non-integration {% cite litwinInteroperabilityMultipleAutonomous1990 kashyapSemanticSchematicSimilarities1996 hullManagingSemanticHeterogeneity1997 %}.
 Their application to the dispersion of scientific data in local filesystems is not new {% cite busseFederatedInformationSystems1999 djokic-petrovicPIBASFedSPARQLWebbased2017 hasnainBioFedFederatedQuery2017  %}, but their implementation is more challenging than imposing order with a centralized database or punting the question into the unknowable maw of machine learning.

-!! we also have to give up the golden idol of perfect computability, reasoning, and integrity in favor of transparency, autonomy. not just as a "it's hard in federated dbs" but also because we *shouldn't try* to do them because those projects are fundamentally coercive. !! the goal is to make something that *works* and *does the things that scientists want to do* instead of something *magic*.
-Those constraints are mostly from the needs of corporate DBs who don't need people to access and modify the database.
-We have different needs -- something to support our research instead creating a database for the sake of the database.

 [^federatedterm]: though there are subtleties to the terminology, with related terms like "multidatabase," "data integration," and "data lake" composing subtle shades of a shared idea.
 I will use federated databases as a single term that encompasses these multiple ideas here, for the sake of constraining the scope of the paper.

-Amit Sheth and James Larson, in their reference description of federated database systems, describe the *design autonomy* as one critical dimension that characterizes them:
+Amit Sheth and James Larson, in their reference description of federated database systems, describe **design autonomy** as one critical dimension that characterizes them:

 > Design autonomy refers to the ability of a component DBS to choose its own design with respect to any matter, including
 >